-Kick off your summer with a thrilling whitewater rafting adventure!
-Taste famous and delicious Costa Rican coffee while learning how it’s grown by the comic troupe at Café Britt and join a Latin dance class.
+Taste famous and delicious Costa Rican coffee while learning how it’s grown by the comic troupe at Café Doka and join a Latin dance class.
 There is no better way to experience a unique beach and jungle view in a thrilling zip-line excursion in Jaco!

 Relax on sandy beaches, go on a sunset sail cruise and enjoy a guided tour with your close friends at this incredibly beautiful National Park.
 In addition, hike through its lush rainforest and view iguanas and the rare white-faced monkeys.
 Maybe you’ll even see a sloth!
 Go on a day trip to Dominical and get set for professional surf lessons, you’ll be on the board in no time.